-And soon after the break the away supporters were saluting Suarez again when he raced clear of the Wigan defence to add a fourth goal.
+And soon after the break the away supporters were saluting Suarez again when he raced clear of the Wigan defense to add a fourth goal.

-Reading had earlier lost to Everton while Aston Villa face a difficult match against Manchester City on Monday night but the Latics' leaky defence cost them a chance to boost their hopes of top-flight survival.
+Reading had earlier lost to Everton while Aston Villa faces a difficult match against Manchester City on Monday night but the Latics' leaky defense cost them a chance to boost their hopes of top-flight survival.

-Sturridge has added a new dimension to the Reds' attack but so might Coutinho, and the young Brazilian quickly eased any fears Rodgers might have had in the absence of his in-form striker.
+Daniel Sturridge has added a new dimension to the Reds attack but so might Coutinho, and the young Brazilian quickly eased any fears Rodgers might have had in the absence of his in-form striker.

-Emmerson Boyce had provided a cross which Arouna Kone failed to control when totally unmarked in the box in the opening minute but the wing-back did not fare so well in his own half when Coutinho skipped past him on the left.
+Emmerson Boyce provided a cross which Arouna Kone failed to control when totally unmarked in the box in the opening minute, but the wing back did not fare so well in his own half when Coutinho skipped past him on the left.